Articles

 -

 Periodontal disease is the most common problem affecting dogs of all age groups.
-The importance of daily dental home care cannot be overemphasized.
-Nutrition can contribute to preventing periodontal disease and gingivitis.
+The importance of daily, at-home dental care cannot be overemphasized.
+Dogs may benefit from either a food, treat, water additive, gel or powder that has been approved by the VOHC to reduce plaque buildup.

 -